Daihatsu Ayla: 2017 facelift

 The first-generation Ayla and the Indonesian market Agya received their first facelift on 7 April 2017, with its development led by chief engineer Nobuhiko Ono.
 This facelift includes redesigned front and rear fascias (also with extended bonnet for 1.2-litre Ayla and all Agya variants), improved interior quality, among other improvements.
 The 1.0-litre Ayla variants retained the same headlights design from the previous version.
 The facelift also includes additional engine options: the 998 cc 1KR-VE three-cylinder engine with VVT-i (Agya only) and the 1.2-litre 3NR-VE four-cylinder engine with Dual VVT-i.
 The 1.0-litre Ayla variants kept the previous 1KR-DE engine.

 The first facelift Wigo was launched on 10 May 2017.

 2020 facelift

 The first-generation Ayla (1.2-litre variants) and the Indonesian market Agya received their second facelift on 19 March 2020.
 This facelift includes an updated front bumper design, redesigned side mirrors, digital air conditioner controls, among other improvements.
 The 1.0-litre Ayla variants retained the same design from the previous version.
 On 9 August 2021, the TRD S trim of the Indonesian market Agya was renamed to GR Sport.
 The 1.0-litre Agya variants were also removed as well in November 2021.

 The second facelift Wigo was launched on 15 June 2020 in the Philippines.

 Specifications

 Ayla

-The Ayla is only available in Indonesia in eleven grade levels:
+The Ayla is only available in Indonesia in 11 trim levels: